WE’RE ON A

 Gathering together with others over good food and drink and sharing the same space can foster some of the best opportunities for storytelling.
 I love the tangibility of this format.
 There’s nothing like sitting around a table late into the night over dwindling candlelight, swapping stories.”

-Bre is Exposure Labs’ Digital Community Manager, engaging our global communities of friends both on and offline.
+Bre is Exposure Labs’ Community Engagement Manager, engaging our global communities of friends both on and offline.
 Most recently, Bre managed digital communities of moms around the world, equipping them with the resources and support needed to raise the next generation of global citizens.
 In addition, Bre is the Founder and Director of Fellow Magazine, and is currently working on another print issue that celebrates what being a good neighbor really looks like.
 Bre is passionate about her belief that investing in our local and global communities can transform the environment around us for the better.

 The adopted and rescued animals in my barnyard live incredibly fascinating lives.
 They have complex personalities—some hilarious, some grumpy—and are all sentient, caring souls.
 I love being immersed in their lives and being able to share the stories they tell me.